nand2tetris/web-ide/nand2tetris/Readme.txt

 to throw Hack.VMEmulator.TerminateVMProgramThrowable.
 An instance of this Throwable class will be thrown by any of the aforementioned static methods if the user decides to restart the VM program (e.g. via the << button).
-This throwable may be caught by the calling method but must be rethrown.
+This throwable may be caught by the calling method but must be re-thrown.

 For convenience, the following constants are provided by the Hack.VMEmulator.BuiltInVMClass for use by the classes which extend it: